-Over the past five years, the number of students at the University has grown by 7.7%.
+Over the past five years, the number of students at the University has grown by 7.6%.
 This substantial increase in enrolment has raised revenues from student fees and government grants while also increasing expenses in salaries and benefits, due to the resulting growth in faculty and staff and related salary increases.
 In turn, higher numbers of students, faculty, and staff have increased the need for construction and renovations, which impact operating expenses as well as interest and amortization expenses.
 Planning for these capital infrastructure needs has included a prudent increase in financial reserves.

 The University continues to welcome a large community of international students.
 Experience and data show consistently that this is an important factor in academic excellence and global competitiveness, as well as a major benefit to the regional and national economy.
+A diverse student body enables intercultural learning and exchange on campus.
+It offers all students an immersive and global education and the opportunity to be part of a global alumni network.
 To mitigate the ways international student recruitment can be affected by geopolitical developments, the University has successfully pursued initiatives to diversify global recruitment.
-Fall 2023 saw significant progress in diversifying the incoming class of international students, which included students from 142 countries.
-The University drew more than forty students from 14 different countries and less than half from any single source.
+Fall 2024 saw continued progress in diversifying the incoming class of international students, which included students from 135 countries.
+The University drew more than forty students from each of 16 different countries and less than half of total international students from any single source.

-Fiscal year ending April 30, 2024:
+Financial highlights for the fiscal year ending April 30, 2025 include:

+Revenues: \$4.9 billion

+Expenses: \$4.4 billion

-Revenues: \$4.6 billion Expenses: \$4.1 billion Net income: \$508 million
+Net income: \$519 million

-The net income of \$508 million primarily reflects strong returns on working capital investments, funds used for capital infrastructure and funds set aside in accordance with multi-year divisional academic and budget plans.
-These plans call for deliberate use of reserves for operating contingencies, future capital investment in academic facilities and other amenities, and faculty hiring.
+The net income of \$519 million primarily reflects strong returns on working capital investments, funds used for capital infrastructure, and funds set aside in accordance with multi-year divisional academic and budget plans.
+These plans call for deliberate use of reserves for operating contingencies, future capital investment in academic facilities and other amenities, endowment matching opportunities, and faculty hiring.

-Figure 1: Revenue and Expenses (\$ millions) for the year ended April 30

-In 2024, \$3.0 billion or 65.0% of revenues were from student fees and government grants provided in support of student enrolments.
-An additional \$510 million represented government and other grants and contracts for restricted purposes.
-Together these three sources accounted for 76.0 % of revenues for the year.
-As noted above, sales, services, and sundry income (residence, parking, and food service operations) have seen substantial improvement, but continue to experience some negative impacts due to the adoption of flexible work arrangements.
+Figure 1: Revenue and Expenses (\$ millions) for the year ended April 30 contracts for restricted purposes.
+Together these three sources accounted for 75.4 % of revenues for the year.
+As noted above, the category of sales, services, and sundry income (which includes residence, parking, and food service operations) has seen substantial improvement, but continues to experience some negative impacts due to the adoption of flexible work arrangements.